 Program Info & Resources

-The Family Medicine Residency is a three-year, university-affiliated program sponsored by a large, active community teaching hospital.
+The Family Medicine Residency at Mercy St. Louis is a three-year, university-affiliated program sponsored by a large, active community teaching hospital.
 The Family Medicine program is accredited by the ACGME with Osteopathic Recognition.
 Six residents enter the program each year.
 The faculty consists of 10 family physicians, a psychologist, and 1 clinical pharmacist.
 The faculty and residents practice team-based care side-by-side in a clinic located three miles northwest of the hospital.

 Education is provided in a variety of inpatient and outpatient settings.
 The program utilizes the "Clinic First" standard, progressively modeling the role of a practicing family physician.
 Our Family Medicine inpatient service is integrated, meaning our residents care for laboring & postpartum patients, newborns, children and adults on the same service, modeling quintessential family medicine.
 The second post-graduate year particularly emphasizes community health through a variety of rotational experiences, state advocacy and a class retreat.